metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 #### _Injuries_

 Tennessee may not have Jadaveon Clowney ready for game day.
 Then again, that probably doesn't matter much.

 Cincinnati's issues are much more grave.
 Three of their starting offensive linemen have serious injuries.
-One's already been declared out.
+All have been declared out.
 The good news is that their replacements didn't fail horribly when their cards were called last Sunday.

 #### _History_

 In a few ways, the Titans can be seen in the same light as the Browns - both are teams layering play-action concepts on top of zone-running schemes.
 Both organizations also feature terrible defenses.

 The Bengals have faced the Browns twice and covered in both games.
 Though it's worth noting Ryan Tannehill is a far better quarterback than Baker Mayfield, so this comparison can only hold so much value.